JereKuusela/valheim-world_edit_commands/README.md

 - `growth=big/big_bad/small/small_bad`: Overrides the plant visual wear (and prevents growth).
 - `interact=true/false`: Sets whether the object can be interacted with.
 No value to toggle.
 - `show=true/false`: Sets whether the object is visible.
 No value to toggle.
-- `status=radius,id`: Adds forced status effect area.
+- `status=radius,id,playeronly`: Adds forced status effect area.
+Putting 1 to playeronly makes the effect only affect players.
 - `wear=broken/damaged/healthy`: Overrides the object visual wear.
 - `weather=radius,id,instant,dungeon`: Adds forced weather area.
 If third parameter is given, the weather changes instantly.
 Fourth parameter can be used to change dungeon weather.
   - `weather=5,AshRain,true` adds a 5 meter radius Ashrain area that changes the weather instantly.